rushankshah/rushankshah/README.md

 I also write blogs on various topics to help the community.
 You can read them on <a href='https://rushankshah65.medium.com/'>Medium</a>.

+I am currently an Application Developer at Keck Medicine of USC.

-I am currently working on the DigitalSoul Project for the Harvard Medical School as a Research Developer.
-The tech stack which I am working with includes Flutter, NodeJS, ExpressJS and AWS services like DynamoDB and Elastic Beanstalk.
+My previous Internship includes working on the DigitalSoul Project for the Harvard Medical School as a Research Developer.
+The tech stack which I used includes Flutter, NodeJS, ExpressJS and AWS services like DynamoDB and Elastic Beanstalk.

 </p>